Connect with others who understand.

 According to a research review published in the Journal of the European Academy of Dermatology and Venereology, studies have found that women who drank more alcohol were more likely to develop psoriasis.

 Alcohol has been shown to worsen flare-ups and skin lesions.
-A study of more than 1,200 people with psoriasis found a direct relationship between the amount of alcohol they consumed and their Psoriasis Area and Severity Index (PASI) score.
+A study of more than 1,200 people with psoriasis found a direct relationship between the amount of alcohol they consumed and their psoriasis area severity index (PASI) score.
 The more alcohol a person drank, the larger their skin lesions were.
-The authors of the study wrote that the connection between alcohol and psoriasis symptoms seemed stronger in women but noted that the association has also been found in men.
+The authors of the study, published in Psoriasis: Targets and Therapy, wrote that the connection between alcohol and psoriasis symptoms seemed stronger in women but noted that the association has also been found in men.

-More research is needed to determine if any types or amounts of alcohol are safe for people with psoriasis.
+More research is needed to determine if alcohol is safe for people with psoriasis.

 5. Alcohol Can Interact With Psoriasis Treatment